Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 is composed of constant and oscillatory components.
 Coefficients $(a_0, a_+, a_-)$ are determined by the initial thermodynamic state of each atom.
-The constant component $\bfphi_0$ corresponds to $\beta = 0$ and $\Omega_i = \Sigma_i/(2mn_i\tr(\bfK))$.
+The constant component $\bfphi_0$ corresponds to $\beta = 0$ and $\Omega_i/\Sigma_i = 2mn_i\tr(\bfK)$.
 To interpret the three terms within this solution, let us formulate the excess internal energy, which for the harmonic approximation \eqref{eq: HarmonicPotential} becomes

 By insertion into \eqref{eq: InternalEnergy_Harmonic}, it becomes apparent that the constant component $\bfphi_0$ with $\Omega_i = 2mn_i\tr(\bfK)\Sigma_i$ has equal average kinetic and potential energies.
 This equipartition of energy implies that $\bfphi_0$ corresponds to the thermodynamic equilibrium.
-Consequently, the components $\bfphi_{\pm}$ correspond to oscillations about the equilibrium state $\bfphi_0$ with frequencies $\omega_{\pm} = 2\sqrt{2n_i\tr(\bfK)/m}$.
-Due to the decoupling of the thermodynamic equations~\eqref{eq: GPP_THERMO_HARMONIC} from the dynamic equation of motion~\eqref{eq: GPP_DYNAMIC_HARM}, \textit{a harmonic GPP lattice exhibits no thermomechanical coupling} and hence displays no heating or cooling of the lattice under external stress (\Revision{expansion due to local heating and vice-versa}).
+Consequently, the components $\bfphi_{\pm}$ correspond to oscillations about the equilibrium state $\bfphi_0$ with frequencies $\omega_{\pm} = 2\sqrt{2n_i\tr(\bfK)/m}$. \Revision{Therefore, numerical time integration of the GPP equations unfortunately incurs a \textit{similar computational cost as a standard MD simulation} of the same system (although an equilibrium solution can be identified, oscillations about the equilibrium occur at frequencies on the same order as atomic vibrations).
+Thus, even though mean motion and statistical information have been separated, the interatomic independence assumption within the GPP framework prevents significant temporal upscaling.
+Further note that, due} to the decoupling of the thermodynamic equations~\eqref{eq: GPP_THERMO_HARMONIC} from the dynamic equation of motion~\eqref{eq: GPP_DYNAMIC_HARM}, \textit{a harmonic GPP lattice exhibits no thermomechanical coupling} and hence displays no \Revision{heating nor cooling} under external stress (\Revision{i.e., it does not expand due to local heating and vice-versa}).

 Finally, by substituting the harmonic potential~\eqref{eq: HarmonicPotential} into~\eqref{eq: entropyRateGPP}, we obtain the reversible fluctuations in entropy of atom $i$ for a system of atoms in a harmonic field: